KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

-A content creation tool supporting this extension shall sum upp light contribution for a scene before exporting to glTF, this can be a naive addition of all lights included in the scene that adds max values together.
-If scene max light contribution intensity is above 10000 there is a choice to either downscale or clamp light values before export..

 ## Display type

 This section describes how to decide if display type is HDR or SDR.

 ### HDR capable display